Exotic islands of the Caribbean.

 The islands of Caribbean are the stuff of castaway fantasies.
-White sand, rustic-chic beach shacks, a hammock gently swaying between two palm trees as a turquoise sea laps at the shore… But each is quite distinct from the next, with its own characteristics; and there are dozens to choose from – so which is the right one for you?
+White sand, rustic-chic beach shacks, a hammock gently swaying between two palm trees as a turquoise sea laps at the shore… But each is quite distinct from the next, offering something different for different personalities and tastes- so which is the right one for you?
 Here’s a list select one for every occasion, whether you want to party till dawn, learn to dive, eat the best Caribbean food or escape from the world on a secluded, romantic break.

 Here’ a list of the Caribbean Island you can choose for your next holiday.

-Stay in the spacious and luxuriate suits of Tamarind, by Elegant Hotels.
-Savour the beautiful ocean front scenery without stepping from your door.
-Make this island home your own with luxury suite accommodations and beautiful pool and garden views.
+Stay in the spacious and luxuriate suites of Tamarind, by Elegant Hotels.
+Savour the beautiful ocean views from the comfort of your room.
+Make this island home away from your own with luxury suite accommodations and beautiful pool and garden views.

 Antigua & Barbuda

-Antigua & Barbuda might be known for the 365 pristine beaches, turquoise waters surrounding the islands.
+Antigua & Barbuda boast of the 365 pristine beaches, turquoise waters surrounding the islands.
 But this Caribbean Isles is far beyond; the small island has a mighty history and Nelson’s Dockyard is a must-see.
 The coasts of Antigua are ideal for yacht cruising and racing, with constant trade-winds, and many harbours for exploration.
 Enjoy the luxurious evening sailing to the Barbuda islands which is 90 minutes (by sea) away from Antigua.
 Antigua is shrouded by lush rainforest and there are countless walks and hikes for those wanting to explore on foot.

 Stay: Nestling into a breathtaking, hidden cove on the southwest coast of Antigua, Hermitage Bay is surrounded by lush, untouched hillsides and the brilliant blue waters of the Caribbean Sea.

-With 30 individual suits on the beach and perfect hill side with dedicated staffs at your service, the Bay is a perfect getaway for all.
+With 30 individual suites on the beach and perfect hillside with dedicated staffs at your service, the Bay is a perfect getaway for all.

 Stay: Located in 23 and L Street, Vedado, Hotel Habana Libre is one of the biggest hotels in Cuba and one of the more emblematic of Havana City.
 It has immense rooms distributed by 25 floors and those on higher floors have a magnificent view over city.
 One can also see the Mural outside it’s decked walls with one of the Cuban painting Amelia Pélaez.

 Stay: Nestled within five acres of lush tranquillity overlooking the Caribbean Sea the Cliff Hotel is a quintessential blend of authentic Jamaican hospitality meeting cosmopolitan sensibilities.
-With only 22 suites and 4 private villas, it’s small enough to be imitate, yet large enough to provide all the five star amenities, you would expect from a luxury, island resort.
+With only 22 suites and 4 private villas, it’s small enough to imitate, yet large enough to provide all the five-star amenities, you would expect from a luxury, island resort.

 British Virgin Islands